olivo28/PalModManager/README.md

 - **Is it safe?** Absolutely.
 The program is completely clean.
 If you download it from the official page, there is no threat.
 - **Workaround**: If Windows Defender blocks the manager, click *"More Info"* -> *"Run Anyway"* on the SmartScreen prompt, or add `palmodmanager.exe` to your antivirus exclusions list.

 ---

+## Contact me

+If you want to contact me, you can do it in Discord with my tag: olivo28 I'm in the Nexus Mods discord, Palworld Modding Community and PalSchema

+---

 ## 📄 License